 It’s that time of year when we start diligently planning our Holiday celebrations… Or, at least planning to start planning them by creating a holiday Pinterest board…

 Holiday meal prep can be terrifying, exhausting, and a little bit exhilarating all at the same time.
-While I used to spend the time leading up to Thanksgiving dinner battling grocery store crowds, now I find myself making the rounds at farmers markets, straining nut milk, and navigating the bulk foods section like a woman on a mission.
+While I used to spend the time leading up to dinner battling grocery store crowds, now I find myself making the rounds at farmers markets, straining oat milk, and navigating the bulk foods section like a woman on a mission.

 Whether you are hosting a cozy gathering of family and friends or attending a bash and bringing the pumpkin pie, it’s likely that you won’t be able to escape at least a little prep work for the feast.
 Either way, this can feel a little daunting if you are already trying to fit your family’s trash into a mason jar (no, we haven’t had success yet).

 So, if the idea of unnecessary waste haunts you I have a plan to help avoid a mid-day meltdown.

 Below, you will see a pretty detailed timeline that I try to follow for every dinner celebration to ensure the following:

 - Everything is served hot and on time (within reason)

 Now, let’s get off on the right foot…